SmogDr/edar_coursebook/docs/09-transf.md

 ## Stratification
 **To stratify a sample means: to divide the sample into subsets (aka strata).**

 Stratified analyses can be performed many ways; one particularly useful way is graphically, by creating a stratification plot.
-A stratification plot is like any other visualization that you have created, except that the strata are identified (i.e., called out) through the use of color, lines, symbols, etc.  Let's use the following example to demonstrate:
+A stratification plot is like any other visualization that you have created, except that the strata are identified (i.e., called out) through the use of color, lines, symbols, facets, etc.  Let's use the following example to demonstrate:

 A manufacturing operation is investigating the production of an expensive titanium alloy, where a 25% increase in the production yield of the alloy means the difference between profit and loss.
-The materials group believes that feedstock purity should have an strong effect on the yield.
+The materials engineers believe that feedstock purity should have an effect on the yield.
 For the past month, all three reactors at the plant have been producing alloys from Ti feedstock of varying purity.
 After one month, you decide to visualize the relationship between *process yield* and *sample purity* with a scatterplot, `geom_point()`.

 <div class="figure" style="text-align: center">
 <img src="./images/unstratified.png" alt="Yield vs. Purity from the plant's three reactors over one month" width="500" />
 <p class="caption">(\#fig:stratify2)Yield vs. Purity from the plant's three reactors over one month</p>
 </div>
 Examination of Figure \@ref(fig:stratify2) reveals that, while there is considerable variation in the data, a clear relationship is not apparent between sample purity and process yield.
-Correlation analyses reveal a Pearson correlation coefficient of $r=$ -0.23, indicating a very low level of correlation between the two variables.
+Correlation analyses reveal a Pearson correlation coefficient of $r=$ -0.23, indicating a low level of correlation between the two variables.
 However, it occurs to you that perhaps there is variation in results between the three different reactors in the plant.
 Therefore, you decide to repeat this analysis ***stratifying the data by reactor type***.
 In this case, you repeat the `ggplot()` call with an extra aesthetic of `color = reactor` in the scatterplot.